Leather is a great choice for furniture in any home. But which is the right leather for you?

 Aniline leather is a type of leather that has been treated with dye.

 The dye hides any imperfections in the leather and usually makes the leather softer.
-Popular choice for people who want the quality of full grain leather but prefer a more even colour.
+A popular choice for people who want the quality of full grain leather but prefer a more even colour.

 Only downfall is it’s less resistant to soiling and has the potential to fade if exposed to direct sunlight